Chakravartin-Creatives/Chakravartin-Creatives/README.md

 This is not AI for disruption — this is AI for preservation.
 For evolution.
 Let’s build systems that serve people, not platforms.

-- `film-translator`: Licensed under **Creative Commons BY-NC-SA 4.0**
-  - Free to remix/share non-commercially with credit
-  - Derivatives must share the same license

-See each repo's LICENSE file for full terms.

 © 2025 Chakravartin Creatives.
 All rights reserved.